Academic

 Experiences of Workplaces

-Students at St Paul’s Girls’ School start to learn about the workplace from Y9 (LV) when they take part in ‘Take your Child to Work Day’ and this is followed in Y10 (V) by the Careers Conference, where the students spend the afternoon on a workplace visit of their choice including Finance, Law, Engineering and the Arts.
+Students at St Paul’s Girls’ School start to learn about the workplace from Y9 (LV) when they take part in ‘Take your Child to Work Day’ and this is followed in Y10 (V) by the Careers Conference, where the students spend the afternoon on a workplace visit of their choice including Tech, Finance, Law, Engineering and the Arts.

 Work experience is the most valuable way to get insight and experience of real-life roles and in Y11 (VI) students start to explore potential careers and employers by undertaking work experience following their GCSEs.